dscho/pagefind-xkcd-demo/content/comics/2019-6-26-reading-in-the-original.md

 ---
 [Cueball is addressing Megan.
 He is holding a hand with a thumb up out toward her.
 Megan is spreading her arms out as she replies.]

 Cueball: It's in the "Languages" box in the lower left.
-It took a while to learn, but I find I get so much more out of it by reading it as it was intended.
+It took a while to learn, but I find I get so much more out of it by reading it as it was ***intended***.

 Megan: That's not how that works!